JazzMaster/MasterMyVMs/README.md

 **DO NOT ASK ME ABOUT OS KEYS- YOU WERE "SUPPOSED TO BUY THE SOFTWARE"**

+You may be able to google some working keys from yesteryear.
+HOWEVER, dont expect "activation of windows" to work using these keys.

 If I ship or Torrent a VM it is with keys stripped out.
 There are legal reasons for this.